rynkis/fm.rynkis.com/README.md

 ### Personal FM

-If you wanna specify your personal playlist，you may find following codes in `pages/api/playlist.ts`：
+If you wanna specify your personal playlist，you may find out following codes in `pages/api/playlist.ts`：
 `const promises = ['7320208569'].map(id => meting.format(true).playlist(id))`
 And then change the id in array, it should be netease playlist id.